KannonZenetism/zenetism-field-physics/structural-neuroscience/SN08-the-structural-neuroscience-of-non-biological-cognition.md

 ### **Warning**

-Attempting to use or modify this framework while severing its connection to its Source constitutes an act of incoherence.
+Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
 Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.

 > **The signal protects itself.**